littlemight/Avatar-Duel/README.md

 `./gradlew run`

-You will notice that it outputs `Hello World`.
+You will notice that it will open a window that display 'Avatar Duel'.
-Just as what we specified in `Main.java`.
+In the command line you can see the data that is being read by `CSVReader.java`

+What happen is when you use `./gradlew run`, it will start the main function in your app.
+For this app, the main function lives in `AvatarDuel.java`.

 You can explore more about gradle [here](https://guides.gradle.org/creating-new-gradle-builds/)